Object–relational impedance mismatch

 Object–relational impedance mismatch is a set of difficulties going between data in relational data stores and data in domain-driven object models.
 Relational Database Management Systems (RDBMS) is the standard method for storing data in a dedicated database, while object-oriented (OO) programming is the default method for business-centric design in programming languages.
 The problem lies in neither relational databases nor OO programming, but in the conceptual difficulty mapping between the two logic models.
 Both logical models are differently implementable using database servers, programming languages, design patterns, or other technologies.
 Issues range from application to enterprise scale, whenever stored relational data is used in domain-driven object models, and vice versa.
 Object-oriented data stores can trade this problem for other implementation difficulties.

 The term impedance mismatch comes from impedance matching in electrical engineering.

 Mismatches

 OO mathematically is directed graphs, where objects reference each other.
 Relational is tuples in tables with relational algebra.
 Tuples are data fields grouped into a "row" with typed fields.
-Links are reversible (INNER JOIN is symmetric to follow foreign keys backwards), forming undirected graphs.
+Links are reversible (INNER JOIN is symmetric to follow foreign keys backward), forming undirected graphs.